GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/samples/gemma_vllm/README.md

 - Deploy the pre-requisite infrastructure, including:
   - Hub GKE cluster running Multi-cluster Orchestrator and Argo CD
   - Worker GKE clusters in multiple-regions
-- Deploy the Hello World sample workload using Multi-cluster Orchestrator and Argo CD
+- Deploy the Gemma 3 vLLM sample workload using Multi-cluster Orchestrator and Argo CD
-- Load test the Hello World server using Multi-cluster Gateway to trigger multi-cluster scaling
+- Load test the Gemma using Multi-cluster Gateway to trigger multi-cluster scaling

 ## Before you begin

 1. In the Google Cloud console, on the project selector page, select or [create a Google Cloud project][2].

 1. [Make sure that billing is enabled for your Google Cloud project][3].